A2HC2021/a2hc2021.github.io/_pages/info.md

 author: A2hc2021
 ---

-The XIII Workshop on Agents Applied in Healthcare (A2HC2021) runs as part of [the 20th International Conference on Autonomous Agents and Multiagent Systems](https://aamas2021.soton.ac.uk).
+The XIII Workshop on Agents Applied in Healthcare (A2HC2021) runs as part of [the 20th International Conference on Autonomous Agents and Multiagent Systems](https://aamas2021.soton.ac.uk) 3-7 May 2021

 ## Aims and scope